Flavienlsi/event-driven-automation/README.md

 ### Push sensor / Stackstorm integration in wazuh

 When wazuh receive an alert from the learning-2023-02, it will run a python script.
-This script is triggered by a bash script that is declared in the /etc/ossec/etc/ossec.conf file.
+This script is declared in the /etc/ossec/etc/ossec.conf file.
-The python and bash files are located in the /var/ossec/integrations folder.
+The python file is located in the /var/ossec/integrations folder.
 The python script will send a POST request to the stackstorm API, with the alert information.
-On the stackstorm server, the POST request will be received by the webhook sensor, which will trigger the workflow.
+On the stackstorm server, the POST request will be received by the webhook sensor (named core.st2.webhook), which will trigger the workflow.
-The webhook sensor is configured so that it will trigger the rule only if the url targeted is /wazuh.

 ### Stackstorm wazuh pack